Can Kayaking Cause Sciatica?

 If you’re paddling near a weir or low-head dam and you lose control, the water could quickly rise causing you to drown.
 Getting lost is another risk, especially when you’re kayaking in unfamiliar territory.

-Read also Can You Go Kayaking In The Grand Canyon?
+Read also Can Kayaking Build Muscle?

 What activity makes sciatica worse?